hollinrakedp/DHHardenSystem/README.md

   - NoPreviousUser
   - RequireCtrlAltDel

-Most of the GPOs are self-explainatory.
+Most of the GPOs are self-explanatory.
 For additional information see the help provided in 'Invoke-LocalGPO'.

+### Custom GPO Import

+You can import your own custom PolicyRules files by placing them in the `GPO\Custom` folder within the module directory.
+To apply them, include `CustomGPO = $true` in the hashtable passed to `-ApplyGPO` when using `Invoke-HardenSystem`, or use the `-CustomGPO` switch directly with `Invoke-LocalGPO`.
+Custom GPOs are applied in alphabetical order after all other selected GPOs.

 ### Mitigations